Kevin255091/Skyline-Problem/Readme.md

 # Solving the skyline problem

-My c code for solving the skyline problem using the max heap data structure.
+My C code for solving the skyline problem using the max heap data structure.

 ## Using the code

 ### Prerequisites

-You need to have gcc or other c compiler installed on your computer.
+You need to have gcc or other C compiler installed on your computer.

 ### Compiling the code